Harry Gruyaert

-Harry Gruyaert (born 1941) is a photographer known for his images of India, Morocco and Egypt as well as of the west of Ireland and for his use of colour.
+Harry Gruyaert (born 1941) is a Belgian photographer known for his images of India, Morocco and Egypt as well as of the west of Ireland and for his use of colour.
 He is a member of Magnum Photos.
 His work has been published in a number of books, been exhibited widely and won the Kodak Prize.

 Life and work

 Gruyaert was born in 1941 in Antwerp, Belgium.
 He studied at the School for Photo and Cinema in Brussels from 1959 to 1962.
 He began freelance work in Paris, while working as a director of photography for Flemish television.

 In 1969 Gruyaert made his first trip to Morocco.
 The resulting work won him the Kodak Prize in 1976 and was published in the book Morocco in 1990.
 He travelled to India for the first time in 1976 and to Egypt in 1987.

 In 1972 he photographed the Summer Olympic Games in Munich and the first Apollo flights as they were shown on a television set.
 This series, TV Shots, was first exhibited at the Delpire Gallery in 1974 and later elsewhere.
 It was published as a book in 2007.

 Gruyaert joined Magnum Photos in 1982 and became a full member in 1986.